 Corey Peterson’s Story of Hope

 Corey Peterson has been a part of ABTRS for over 9 years.
-He struggled with drug and alcohol addiction, depression, PTSD, and attempted suicide and now he’s found meaning and purpose through his work at ABTRS.
-As the Director of Admissions, he’s able to help other people who are still struggling with similar issues after serving their country.
+He struggled with drug and alcohol addiction, depression, PTSD, and attempted suicide, and now he’s found meaning and purpose through his work at ABTRS.
+As the Director of Admissions, he can help other people who are still struggling with similar issues after serving their country.

 Substance Abuse Among Veterans

 Getting hurt or seeing the horrific elements of war can damage the body and mind.
 It makes people seek other ways of easing the torment they are experiencing every day.
 For some, this means turning to alcohol and drugs to cope.
 However, this can escalate to where they can’t stop taking their drug of choice until it becomes a disease.

 According to the National Center for PTSD, about 27% of veterans in VA care who have PTSD also suffer from a substance use disorder.
 It can also be said that 1 out of 4 veterans diagnosed with PTSD can also suffer from some substance use disorder.
 It’s because those with PTSD often seek drugs or alcohol to soothe the pain or frustration with their PTSD.
 They might think that numbing themselves is the only answer, leading to becoming addicted to these drugs.